Fiber product homotopy method for multiparameter eigenvalue problems: Introduction

 An eigenpair $(\Lam,\xv_1,\dots,\xv_k)$ of an MEP is said to be \emph{regular} if the eigenvalue $\Lam$ is isolated and has multiplicity one (see \cite{HP2003} for definitions of algebraic and geometric multiplicity).
 Since the expected number of regular eigenpairs to an MEP is $n_{1}\cdots n_{k}$, one often considers only relatively small values of $k$ to $n$ when finding all eigenpairs.
 Our fiber product homotopy method is guaranteed to compute all regular eigenpairs in theory --- we show in Theorem~\ref{thm:chosenCorrectly} that our start system in Section~\ref{sec:fibprodhom} is chosen correctly with probability one.

 The fiber product homotopy method is motivated by several geometric insights.
-In Section~\ref{sec:eigen}, we will define two algebraic varieties associated with a fiber product MEP: multiparameter eigenvalue variety and multiparameter eigenpair variety. \emph{Fiber products}, a notion well-known in areas stretching from algebraic geometry to relational database, will be reviewed in Section~\ref{sec:fibprod}.
-The name for our method is a result of the fact that a $k$-parameter eigenpair variety is a fiber product of $k$ one-parameter eigenpair varieties.
+In Section~\ref{sec:eigen}, we define two algebraic varieties associated with a fiber product MEP: multiparameter eigenvalue variety and multiparameter eigenpair variety. \emph{Fiber products}, a notion well-known in areas from algebraic geometry to relational database, will be reviewed in Section~\ref{sec:fibprod}.
+The name for our method comes from the fact that a $k$-parameter eigenpair variety is a fiber product of $k$ one-parameter eigenpair varieties.
 In Section~\ref{sec:condition}, we rely on geometry to define a condition number for the fiber product MEP \eqref{eq:equivMEP}, which differs from the condition number for the standard MEP \eqref{eq:mep2}, these being two different problems, albeit having the same solutions.
-The geometric nature of our condition number is in that it is the condition number of intersecting an algebraic variety (our multiparameter eigenpair variety) with a varying linear space (defined by our start system).
+Our condition number arises from intersecting an algebraic variety (our multiparameter eigenpair variety) with a varying linear space (defined by our start system).

 We implemented a purely numerical version (in particular, it does not use multiprecision) of fiber product homotopy in \textsc{Matlab} and a mixed symbolic-numerical version in \textsc{Bertini} with \textsc{Macaulay2} for comparison.
-We did extensive numerical experiments with both implementations: randomly generated MEPs in Section~\ref{sec:rand}; the Mathieu two-parameter eigenvalue problem arising from a real-world application --- an elliptic membrane vibration problem --- in Section~\ref{sec:mathieu}; and singular MEPs, a challenging class of MEPs with a deficiency in the number of eigenpairs and that breaks most other methods, in Section~\ref{sec:sing}.
+We did extensive numerical experiments with both implementations: randomly generated MEPs in Section~\ref{sec:rand}; the Mathieu two-parameter eigenvalue problem arising from a real-world application --- an elliptic membrane vibration problem --- in Section~\ref{sec:mathieu}; and MEPs that are both dimension-deficient and singular, a challenging class of problems with a deficiency in the number of eigenpairs and that breaks most other methods, in Section~\ref{sec:sing}.